department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-2/discussion-guide.md

 - Does it feel like anything is missing to you?

 #### Things to watch for & follow up on
+- Can the participant find their claim status?
-- Does the participant stumble anywhere navigating around the Claims section?
+- Does the participant stumble anywhere navigating around the claims and appeals screens?

 ### Appointments [if participant has data]
 - Can you navigate to where you would expect to see your appointments?